OpenDID-Labs/developer-docs/OpenDID Oracle Contract User Manual.md

 :building_construction: **In the OpenDID Oracle contract, the parameter defined for application contracts to receive data is `data`, which is of type `string`.** To learn more about the data structure, please refer to [OpenDID Oracle Job's Data Field Instructions](https://github.com/OpenDID-Labs/developer-docs/blob/main/OpenDID%20Oracle%20Job's%20Data%20Field%20Instructions.md).
 This document contains data structures for request and response parameters for various ID System jobs.

 > [!IMPORTANT]
 > After the data verification, the OpenDID service will send the result back to your application contract.
 This action involves gas consumption.
 Therefore, in the OpenDID Oracle contract, we have defined a service fee.
 You can query the service fee by `jobId` before sending the request data.
-If you have not received the verification result within 15 minutes after sending the request, you can cancel the verification service, and we will refund the paid service fee immediately.
+If you have not received the verification result within 15 minutes after sending the request, you can cancel the verification service, and we will refund the payment for this request.

 ## Table of Contents